jmuehlig/perf-cpp/docs/sampling.md

 ```

 ### 2) Open the Sampler *(optional)*
-The sampler will be opened by `sampler.start()`, if it is not already opened.
+The sampler is opened using `sampler.start()`, if it is not already opened.
-Opening the sampler means setting up all the counters and buffers, which can take some time.
+This action configures all necessary counters and buffers, a process that may require some time.
-If you need precise time measurements and want to exclude the counter setup, you can call open individually.
+For those requiring **precise timing measurements** and wishing to omit the time spent setting up counters, the `sampler.open()` method can be invoked separately.

 ```cpp
 try {